 RoboSub is an international and interdisciplinary competition involving numerous student groups and universities from around the world.
 In the competition, each team must develop and present an Autonomous Underwater Vehicle (AUV) that has capabilities of completing several tasks that have real-life applications.
 These applications include underwater exploration, seafloor mapping, sonar localization, and underwater object manipulation.
-The week-long RoboSub competition takes place annually towards the last week of July or the first week of August in San Diego, California at the NIWC Pacific Transdec facility.
-However, because of the COVID-19 epidemic, the competition will be held remotely in 2020.
+The week-long RoboSub competition takes place annually towards the last week of July or the first week of August at the University of Maryland in College Park, Maryland, USA.

 RoboSub is held by RoboNation, which is an organization that empowers students to generate innovative ideas in the field of marine sciences.
 It is a nonprofit that partnered with companies such as SolidWorks, Northrop Grumman, and Boeing, among others to promote STEM education through programs and 9 student competitions that engage more than 250,000 students per year.